nithril/nithril.github.io/_posts/2015-06-28-continuous-release.markdown

 ### Continuous release without build number

 if the incremental or minor part of the version is used to do continuous release, the **Dependency** version could be updated using `versions:use-latest-releases` and its properties (eg. `allowIncrementalUpdates`).
-That's it.
+That's it the version is updated.

 ### Continuous release with build number

-Vincent Latombe on the CastCodeur mailing list suggest me this process
+Vincent Latombe [on the CastCodeur mailing list[https://groups.google.com/d/msg/lescastcodeurs/yig2NTbr6vo/l1jxrLV5wHsJ) suggest me this process (in french).

 If a range is used it involves more configuration.
-We should retain the range in the POM to be able to fix the **Dependency** version.
+We should retain the range somewhere in the POM to be able to fix the **Dependency** version.

-For this purpose we use the `update-properties` and configure it using the `properties` property which allows to add restrictions that apply to specific properties.
+For this purpose we use the `versions:update-properties` goal using the `properties` property which allows to add restrictions that apply to specific properties.
 We create a `dependency.version` maven property which holds the current version of **Dependency**.
 **Dependency** version is set to this property.